 The Purpose of Our Research

 Soil microbial communities play critical roles in forest ecosystem functioning, driving the cycling of key elements (e.g., carbon, nitrogen) and supporting robust tree and plant growth via the formation of obligate symbiotic relationships (e.g., ectomycorrhizal fungi).
 Climate change prompts shifts in the soil microbial communities over time and will likely lead to a deviation from predicted forest ecological processes and functions.
 As such, differences in soil microbiome composition and function should be considered when determining forest management strategies and research initiatives.
 I am currently examining soil microbiome (i.e., bacteria and fungi) composition and diversity across three Colorado forests (Colorado State Forest, Taylor Park, and San Juan National Forest) affiliated with the Adaptive Silviculture for Climate Change (ASCC) project.
-Taylor Park is unique from the other two sites since it has not been affected by the bark beetle infestation.
+Taylor Park is unique from the other two sites since it has not been affected by bark beetle infestation.
 Both Taylor Park and Colorado State Forest are dominated by lodgepole pine, while San Juan is a mixed forest including species of oak, aspen, fir, and pine.
 The San Juan is at a lower elevation with a warmer climate and higher percentage of soil moisture, as compared to the other 2 sites.
-I am interested in comparing the characteristics of each of the sites as the soil microbiome responds to differences in climate, elevation, vegetation type, soil profile, etc. These microbial responses will provide insights on soil quality and may inform a successful migration of tree species within each treatment.
+My research will investigate how the soil microbiome is influenced by these differences in overlying vegetation along with variability in climate, elevation, vegetation type, and soil nutrients across the research sites.
 The ASCC project is using these sites as research proxies to understand strategies for assisted migration of tree species in the future; I anticipate that my findings will offer valuable insights to enhance the success of these efforts.

 Research Questions & Goals